Taking action against a rising global health threat

 Our strategy: innovate, advocate, integrate, optimize

-PATH is at the forefront of responding to this rapidly growing problem.
-Building on our successful work in breast and cervical cancers, we are advancing prevention and care for diabetes and hypertension.
-Our strategy for all four diseases includes accelerating promising technologies and innovative approaches; advocating for increased global attention; integrating prevention and care into local health care systems; and increasing the availability of essential medicines, diagnostics, and technologies.
+PATH is at the forefront of the fight against NCDs, with efforts focused on diabetes, hypertension, and breast and cervical cancers.
+Our strategy emphasizes the acceleration of promising technologies and innovative approaches to diagnosis and care; advocacy for increased global and national attention; integration of NCD prevention and care into local health care systems; and activities to increase the availability of affordable essential medicines and technologies.

 Photo: PATH/Gabe Bienczycki.